A Desktop App for managing TTRPGs

 -

-changes the strength stat to 55 -
+str 55changes the strength stat to 55 -

-to the entitiy -
+t undead zombieassigns the tagsundeadandzombieto the entitiy -

-changes the name of the entity to tim
+n timchanges the name of the entity to tim

 Filter entities by tags : filter